wildcs/oh3_compiled-addons/README.md

 ## Thing Configuration

-The thing can be only configured by `ipAddress` at the moment.
+The thing can be only configured by `ipAddress`.

 The thing has the following configuration parameters: